Services for the UnderServed and Palladia:

 Two of New York’s most respected and relied upon nonprofit agencies are pleased to announce a merger that will make the new entity a potent provider of housing, health and human services for vulnerable residents of New York City.

 Services for the UnderServed (SUS) and Palladia officially merged on December 4, 2014.
 Operating under Services for the UnderServed, the merged entity will retain the best of what has made both SUS and Palladia the unique and esteemed organizations they have been since the 1970’s.
 Learn More about the history of SUS and Palladia.

-SUS and Palladia have had a long history of partnership, and after months of assessing the viability of the merger and ensuring that it would have a synergistic impact on the individuals, families and communities served by both organizations, the deal was wholeheartedly embraced by the boards, management and staff.
+SUS and Palladia have had a long history of partnership, [learn more about SUS and Palladia] and after months of assessing the viability of the merger and ensuring that it would have a synergistic impact on the individuals, families and communities served by both organizations, the deal was wholeheartedly embraced by the boards, management and staff.

 Donna Colonna, CEO of SUS, will lead the combined organization, while Mark Hurwitz, former CEO of Palladia, will assume a new role as Chief Legal and Strategy Officer for SUS.

 “The need for fresh solutions and effective approaches has never been greater,” offers Colonna.
 “We cannot ignore the scale of our challenge, including the 58,000 homeless people living in shelters each night, 43% of whom are children.”
 The good news is that both the City and State are committed to addressing the need for housing and community supports.
 The State has also embarked on a transformation agenda to improve the life outcomes of individuals and families facing multiple challenges.
 “This new landscape begs for collaborations,” Colonna continues.
 “Given the 100 percent alignment of the services of SUS and Palladia, our merger could not have come at a more opportune time as it offers a huge platform for positive change–an opportunity to drive innovation and advance practice.”